 And we are absolutely thrilled to welcome EMC, our Presenting Sponsor for the next five years.

 We can’t wait to see everyone back in 2016, when The Tech Challenge Takes Flight!
 Stay tuned for details.

 The 2015 Challenge

 Seismic Engineering in Action

 In the past 40 years the population of California has almost doubled, and the U.S. Census Bureau estimates that by 2025 the state's population will increase by another 6 million people.
-Like many places, the Bay Area presents a great challenge for urban planners who need to accommodate more people while making sure buildings can withstand large earthquakes.
+Like many places, the Bay Area, with its geographical limitations and close proximity to major fault lines, presents a great challenge for urban planners who need to accommodate more people while making sure buildings can withstand large earthquakes.
 Where do we put all these people, and how do we keep them safe?